khanhninhnguyen/PMLSeg/Examples.md/Example3.md

 In real data, clusters of CPs can occur in a short period of time or can be due to noise spikes.
 In many applications, we don’t want to keep such clusters with short segments.
-We have included a screening function which replaces a clusters by one single CP if the change in mean before vs. after is significant, or removes all the CPs if it is not significant.
+We have included a screening function which removes or reduces clusters to single CP based on a significance test comparing the mean before vs. after each cluster.
+If the change in mean is significant the cluster is replaced by one single CP, otherwise all the CPs in that cluster are removed.

 ### 1. Simulate a time series with 2 clusters

     rm(list=ls(all=TRUE))
     library(PMLseg)
-    library(purrr)

     # define simulation function
     simulate_time_series <- function(cp_ind, segmt_mean, noise_stdev, length_series) {